kapeka0/cultivate-api/README.md

 A RESTful API for Cultivate that identifies technologies used on websites using Puppeteer to mimic browser behavior.

 > **Note:** This API is built off of the Wappalyzer technology - and serving it via an Express Server.
+Find the original repository [here](https://github.com/developit/wappalyzer).

 ## Installation